TRIO Studies

 General TRIO Studies Information

-From 2024, a new series of interdisciplinary and multi-method studies looking at bio-behavioural synchrony in families (i.e., mothers, children and fathers – hence TRIO) is being set up at the Centre for Brain Science, Department of Psychology, University of Essex (Colchester, UK) in collaboration with The Synapse Centre for Neurodevelopment as part of East Suffolk and North Essex NHS Foundation Trust (ESNEFT).
+From 2024, we are conducting a new series of interdisciplinary and multi-method studies looking at bio-behavioural synchrony in families1.
+This involves assessing several family members at the same time in different constellations, but mostly in triads – hence TRIO.
+TRIO is being set up at the Centre for Brain Science, Department of Psychology, University of Essex (Colchester, UK) in collaboration with The Synapse Centre for Neurodevelopment as part of East Suffolk and North Essex NHS Foundation Trust (ESNEFT).

 Please see below for more information on: